thelindr/pizzabot/README.md

 Make sure the pizzas are [sorted](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) in alpabethical order when printed.

-Also, print: ``"Hey!
+Also, print: `"Hey!
 Happy to serve your pizza.
 On our menu we have X number of pizzas.
 Menu: 1.
-PIZZA 80 kr 2....`
+PIZZA 80 kr 2...."`

 ### 2. Objects

 Let's give all the pizzas their own price by using objects.

-In your array, create an object for every type of pizza that you have.
+In your `array`, create an `object` for every type of pizza that you have.
 Each pizza should have a name, a price and a true and false option for it that pizza is dicounted or not.

-Print your menu by using your objects names and price.
+Print your menu by using your object's names and price.

-Update the function that calculates the total proce to use the objects price instead – so it can handle that the pizzas now have different prices.
+Update the function that calculates the total price to use the object's price instead – so it can handle that the pizzas now have different prices.

 Update the discount function to use the discount value instead, so every pizza can have a discount, not just Hawaii.